Systematic Generalisation through Task Temporal Logic and Deep Reinforcement Learning: Discussion and conclusions

-Systematic generalisation \cite{fodor1988connectionism}, sometimes also called combinatorial generalisation \cite{lake2019compositional}, concerns the human ability of compositional learning.
-It refers to the algebraic capacity of understanding and producing novel utterances by combining already known primitives \cite{chomsky2002syntactic}.
-For instance, once a human understands what means "wood", "iron" and "get something different from {\em wood}" this person also understands "get something different from {\em iron}".
-This is a desirable feature for a computational model because it suggests that once the model is able to understand the components of a task, it should be able to satisfy tasks with the same components in possibly different combinations.
+Systematic generalisation (also called combinatorial generalisation \cite{lake2019compositional}) concerns the human ability of compositional learning, that is, the algebraic capacity of understanding and executing novel utterances by combining already known primitives \cite{fodor1988connectionism, chomsky2002syntactic}.
+For instance, once a human agent understands the instruction ``get {\em wood}" and the meaning of {\em iron}, they will understand the task ``get {\em iron}".
+This is a desirable feature for a computational model, as it suggests that once the model is able to understand the components of a task, it should be able to satisfy tasks with the same components in possibly different combinations.

-A recurrent point of debate in the machine learning \cite{bishop2006pattern} literature is the ability of neural-based agents to generalise beyond the training environment and seen instructions \cite{smolensky1988proper, marcus1998rethinking, bahdanau2018systematic, lake2019compositional, garnelo2019reconciling}.
-Recent work in \cite{hill2020environmental} suggests that systematic generalisation in neural networks is not a binary question, but an {\em emergent} property of agents interacting with a situated environment \cite{mcclelland2010letting}.
-However, these successful examples of generalisation have been mainly focused on simple instructions based on natural language.